How to Make an Appointment to See a Counselor

 How to Prepare for your Appointment

 Whether you know your major or are undecided, you can prepare for your counseling appointment.
 Bring the following to your appointment:

 - A list of questions to ask

 - Copies of transcripts from other colleges, AP or IB scores

 - Paperwork from previous appointments such as educational plan, Palomar transcripts, general education checklists and any additional research.

 Typically, a quick question will lead to an appointment with a counselor.
 Come into the Counseling Center to ask a quick question, and we will do our best to accommodate you.
-You can also email our Quick Questions Counselor, and we will get back to you within 48 hours Monday through Friday.
 We may recommend that you make an appointment instead, so be ready for that too!
 In the meantime, take a look at our links on the left for more information.
 For questions about applying or enrolling, go to the Admissions page.

 Additional Counseling Services